TOAST-DOCS/Contact-Center/en/online-contact-api-guide-openapi-member-get.md

 ## Member Integration
 ### Overview
-Member Intergration function is designed to apply the membership confirmation process of the service provided by the customer company to the Online Contact help center so that the inquiry of the customer can be received and checked again.
+Member Intergration function is designed to apply membership confirmation process of the client to the Online Contact help center.
+Through this function, members of the client service could submit member inquiries, and check the history of previous inquiries.
 Member Integration is provided in two types: GET method and POST method.
-For integrating, you need to develop the API according to the development specifications Online Contact provide and register it on the Member Integration screen.
+For integrating, API needs to be developed according to the development specifications Online Contact provide.

 #### POST Method
-- It is suitable if the service you want to link to is provided based on WEB on both PC and MOBILE platforms.
+- It is suitable if the service you are trying to integrate is provided based on WEB on both PC and MOBILE platforms.
-- The login screen of the service must be provided in WEB URL format to be used.
+- The login page of the service must be provided in WEB URL format.
-- In API specifications, two types are provided in detail: CLIENT-SIDE and SERVICER-SIDE.
+- Client-side API, Servicer-side API are provided.

 #### GET Method
-- Suitable for services without WEB-based login screen.
+- Suitable for services without WEB-based login page.
-- Suitable for Native APP services that are not WEB-based.
+- Suitable for Native APP services which are not WEB-based.

 ### Process (GET Method)
-① The user connects to the help center within the APP.
+① The user accesses to the help center within the APP.
 ② The APP of the customer company is called in the URL format below when help center is called.
+② The client APP calls the help center through the URL format below.
 - https://**{org}**.oc.toast.com/**{service}**/hc/?usercode=**{user_id}**&username=**{user_name}**&email=**{user_email}**&phone=**{user_phonenumber}**&token=**{verification_token_value}**
-③ Help center calls the 'Token Verification URL'.
-(Token verification URL must be developed according to the specifications provided below by the customer company, and should be registered on member integration menu of Online Contact.)
+③ Help center calls 'Token Verification URL'.
+(Token verification URL must be developed according to the specifications provided below, and should be registered in member integration menu.)
-④ After verification of the token, access towards the 'Inquiry' or 'Inquiry History' page is allowed if the status is success.
-If the verification fails, the inquiry will be received as non-member inquiry.
+④ If the verification result is successful after token verification, access the 'Inquiry' or 'Inquiry History' page.
+If the verification fails, the inquiry will be submitted as non-member inquiry.

 ### How to Integrate
 ![](http://static.toastoven.net/prod_contact_center/dev_post_(2)_en.png)
-① Access Service Management > Help Center > Member Integration ② Click Member integration activation > 'Enable'
+① Access Service Management > Help Center > Member Integration ② Enable member integration
-③ Select the 'Login Type' that matches the characteristics of the service ④ Develop necessary APIs and set URLs according to each type.
+③ Select the 'Login Type' which matches the characteristics of the service ④ Develop and register necessary APIs according to the type

 ## Development Specifications
 ### Create Verification Token
-Sample of creating token is as follows.
-The order of parameters must be consistent with the given example, and please check the SSO Login API key.
+The authentication token generation sample is as follows.
+The order of parameters must be consistent with the given example.
+OC Organization Key is available at Global Management → Contract Service Status → Organization Information menu.

 ```
 private String getSHA256Token(String serviceId, String usercode, String username, String email, String phone,